 by the Crossland family since 1980.
 Located at the highest point of the North York Moors National Park, it stands at an elevation of 400 metres offering breathtaking views over the valleys of Rosedale and Farndale.
 The original low beamed ceilings add to the friendly atmosphere and with open fires burning all day in the ancient fireplaces you’re sure to be warm on arrival.
 All the rooms have ensuites.

 Night 16: Beggars Bridge B&B (or in an equivalent accommodation)

 The B&B is situated on Wainwright’s famous coast to coast walk, overlooking the romantic Beggars Bridge in the attractive village of Glaisdale.
 The location in the North York Moors National Park is ideal for walkers.
 The conservatory, where a full English breakfast is served, overlooks the pretty garden that leads down to Beggars Bridge and the River Esk.

 Night 17: Intake Farm (or in an equivalent accommodation)

 Located almost by itself in a little hamlet of Littlebeck in the stunning North Yorkshire Moors National Park.
 This is as remote as it gets accommodation wise on the walk.
 Wainright explains as follows “then follows a descent to this tiny hamlet, set in a secluded and sheltered valley amid scenery of bewitching beauty; a heaven on earth in exquisite miniature.
-Here a path is taken amongst the trees, with sparkling stream as companion to the higher reaches of the valley.”
-Say no more of course all the rooms have ensuites and it is small and books out quickly.
+Here a path is taken amongst the trees, with the sparkling stream as a companion to the higher reaches of the valley.”
+Say no more, of course, all the rooms have ensuites and it is small and books out quickly.